Course Listings

 Urban history of 20th century cities in the Americas and Europe.
 Examines the modern city as ecological and production system, its form and built environment, questions of housing and segregation, uneven urban development, the fragmentation of urban society and space.
 Course materials drawing on cities in the Americas and Europe.

+Prerequisites: Permission of the instructor.
+Enrollment limited to 15.
+Preregistration required.
 Examines the theory and practice of transnational feminist activism.
 We will explore the ways in which race, class, culture and nationality facilitate alliances among women, reproduce hierarchical power relations, and help reconstruct gender.
-The course covers a number of topics: the African Diaspora, suffrage, labor, development policy, colonialism, trafficking, consumerism, Islam, and the criminal justice system.
+The course covers a number of topics: the African Diaspora, suffrage, labor, development policy, colonialism, trafficking, consumerism, Islam, and the criminal justice system